-- Add half of the flour mixture to the butter mixture and gently mix.
+- Add half of the flour mixture to the butter mixture and gently mix on low speed.
 Once the flour is about absorbed, add the remainder of the flour mixture and mix until just combined.
-Do not over mix and be sure to thoroughly scrape the sides and bottom of your bowl while mixing.
+Do not over mix and be sure to thoroughly scrape the sides and bottom of your bowl every so often while mixing.

-- If you are ready to roll, start with about 1/4 of the dough and roll out on a lightly floured surface (ensuring your rolling pin is also lightly floured).
+- To roll out the dough, start with about 1/4 of the dough and roll out on a lightly floured surface (ensuring your rolling pin is also lightly floured).

-- Bake time for me has been about 13 minutes, but since all ovens vary, I suggest starting your timer with 10 minutes and see how they look.
+- Bake for 11-13 minutes.
+Since all ovens vary, I suggest starting your timer with 10 minutes and see how they look.
 These cookies are done when they are barely golden brown on the edges.

 - Allow to cool on the pan for 5 minutes and transfer to a baking rack to finish cooling.
 Decorate as desired.

 The Best Rolling Pin for Cut Out CookiesBuy Now →